JunrongChen2004/CSE15L/LabReport2.md

 A method called handleRequest in my code and main method was called

 ### What are the relevant arguments to those methods, and the values of any relevant fields of the class?
-/add-message?s=pineapple
-/add-message?s=hello
+/add-message?s=pineapple; messages is initially empty, sequenceNumber is initially 1 /add-message?s=hello; messages contains "1.
+Hello", sequenceNumber is 2.

 ### How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why
-messages is initially empty, sequenceNumber is initially 1.
 After the request, messages contains "1.
-Hello", and sequenceNumber is incremented to 2. messages contains "1.
-Hello", sequenceNumber is 2.
+Hello", and sequenceNumber is incremented to 2.
 After the request, messages now contains "1.
 Hello\n2.
 How are you", and sequenceNumber is incremented to 3.

 ## Part 2: